ypaulsussman/wwc_sql/README.md

 As such, I decided to work with it in SQL.
 I submitted a request to WWC, got confirmation of receipt, and... never heard back 🇺🇸😄 ...so I elected to just munge and renormalize the data myself.

-That first step was enough of a pain that I've decided to put this project on hold until I can set aside the time to ~~extract `protocols`, `interventions`, et al into the tables they rightfully deserve, add some PK's/FK's,~~ remove duplicated columns, and _maybe_ even spin up a Rails API on top to give me those sweet, sweet ActiveRecord-association abstractions.
+That first step was enough of a pain that I've decided to put this project on hold until I can set aside the time to ~~extract `protocols`, `interventions`, et al into the tables they rightfully deserve, add some PK's/FK's, remove duplicated columns,~~ and _maybe_ even spin up a Rails API on top to give me those sweet, sweet ActiveRecord-association abstractions.*

-In any case, feel encouraged to grab the (_denormalized, but still eminently usable!_) `initial_data.sql` file and make use of it! 🤘📚
+In any case, feel encouraged to grab and make use of the (_denormalized, but still eminently usable!_) `seed_db.sql` file (_or its constituents,_ `seed_schema.sql` _and_ `seed_data.sql`)! 🤘📚

-(_Running_ `add_new_tables.sql` _and_ `add_primary_foreign_keys.sql` _don't cure everything, but at least perform the low-hanging normalizations._)
+* **UPDATE:** While the SQL approach is much (_much, much_) faster, computationally, I ended up restarting the process from a Rails-first paradigm. (_Which was much faster, my-poor-brainally._) If interested, you can find that ongoing project at [this repo!](https://github.com/ypaulsussman/wwc_api)

 ## Replicate the Munging Process